 In addition, the child, youth, and adult who read the most books in their category during the program will receive a $15 gift card.
 Throughout the nine-week program, Library staff will track and display the number of books each person reads on vinyl records on the bulletin board in the center of the Library.

 Monthly Book Club for Adults

 The Book Club for Adults meets at 7:00 p.m. on the fourth Thursday of each month in the OSL Library to discuss that month’s novel.
-The July 26 selection will be The Crystal Cave by Mary Stewart.
+The July 26 selection will be A Prayer for Owen Meany by John Irving.